-Europorte Channel offers integrated services for all ground operations on freight trains including:
+Europorte Channel offers an integrated service for all ground operations on freight trains, based on quality and simplicity of services, including:

-Europorte Channel uses specialised Class 92 Brush locomotives to haul freight trains between the Tunnels' two terminals at Dollands Moor in England (Kent) and Fréthun in France (Pas-de-Calais).
-The locomotives are equipped to go through the Channel Tunnel and are certified for the whole of the UK's electrified railway network, including since the end of 2011, the HS1 Folkestone to London high speed line.
+Europorte Channel uses specialised Class 92 Brush locomotives, to haul freight trains between the two yards of the Tunnel, namely Dollands Moor in England (Kent) and Frethun in France (Pas-de-Calais).
+These locomotives are equipped to cross the Channel Tunnel and certified on the entire British electrified network including, since the end of 2011, on the HS1 network linking Folkestone to London.

-Europorte Channel is a key part of the Eurotunnel Group’s plans to develop cross-Channel rail freight, bringing to this business the same qualities and straight forward service that made the Shuttle a success.
+Europorte Channel is a key link in the commitment of the Getlink group to develop cross-Channel rail freight by offering this activity the same quality and simplicity of service that led to the success of Eurotunnel Shuttles.